 (39) "Cut-manmade" means a land surface resulting from mechanical land shaping operations where the modified slope is greater than 50 percent and the depth of cut exceeds 30 inches.

-(40) "D" means the Department of Environmental Quality.
+(40) "DEQ" means the Department of Environmental Quality.

 (41) "Design Capacity" means the maximum daily flow a system is designed to treat and disperse.